qmk/qmk_firmware/keyboards/fc660c/keymaps/EvilJimJafar/README.md

-# The default keymap for the FC660C
+# EvilJimJafar's keymap for the FC660C

-Emulates original keymap.
+Based on the original keymap.

 ![](https://i.imgur.com/fg89nez.jpg)

+Uses layers to minimise hand movement, similar to 40% boards.